Making a chemo port pillow is the perfect project for a fabric scraps bin that needs some attention.

-To make your life easy and ensure that your hook-and-loop tape placement is exactly where you want it, baste the hook-and-loop tape onto the right side of one piece of fabric.
+To make your life easy and ensure that your hook and loop tape placement is exactly where you want it, baste the hook-and-loop tape onto the right side of one piece of fabric.

-To do this, place the soft part (aka the loops) of the hook-and-loop tape on a long edge of the rectangle at about the half-way mark.
+To do this, place the soft part (aka the loops) of the hook and loop tape on a long edge of the rectangle at about the half-way mark.

 After sewing the soft side/loop side onto the fabric, place the rough side/hook side face down along the edge of opposite side of the fabric and baste it with a 1/8″ seam too.

-At this point, I fastened the pieces of hook-and-loop to each other so they wouldn’t move around when I was completing the edges of the pillow.
+At this point, I fastened the pieces of hook and loop to each other so they wouldn’t move around when I was completing the edges of the pillow.

-Now it’s time to sew the two pieces of fabric together which, as you would expect, means placing the right sides of the fabric together and sewing around the edges.
+This means, as you might expect, placing the right sides of the fabric together and sewing around the edges.

 I pinned the fabric together for the tutorial pictures so that it was easy to see but for something this small, I don’t always pin it.